Smartphone cameras explained part 1

 Camera glass

-You’ll sometimes hear a person advice someone else to clean their “lens” or hear another complain about how they scratched their “lens”.
+You’ll sometimes hear a person advise someone else to clean their “lens” or hear another complaint about how they scratched their “lens”.

 Aperture